Hammarberg/c2/README.md

 sta SCREEN
 ```
 ## Inline C++
-All C/C++ loops, variables, if/else, case switches are available at your disposal.
-As your assembly source resides inside the C++ method `c2_pass()` there are some logical restrictions.
-If you want to declare your own functions you must normally do that as member methods in the .cpp-file.
+All C/C++ loops, variables, if/else, case switches are available.
+As the assembly source resides inside the C++ method `c2_pass()` there are some logical restrictions.
+If you want to declare your own function, that's normally done as a member method in the .cpp-file.
 A way to get around this is to declare a struct:
 ```
         // Your assemblerfile.s
 struct